New Lab interpretation Published May 15, 2026

 Common questions

-Is a BUN of 6 dangerous?
+Is a BUN of 5 mg/dL dangerous?

-Does low BUN mean liver disease?
+Does a low BUN mean liver disease?

-What foods raise low BUN naturally?
+What foods raise BUN naturally?

 What is the difference between BUN and creatinine?